pypa/pip/docs/html/development/ci.rst

 .. note::

     This section of the documentation is currently being written. pip developers welcome your help to complete this documentation.
-If you're interested in helping out, please let us know in the `tracking issue`_.
+If you're interested in helping out, please let us know in the `tracking issue`_, or just submit a pull request and mention it in that tracking issue.

 .. _`tracking issue`: https://github.com/pypa/pip/issues/7279